Erl-koenig/http-header-tracker/plugin/privacy-policy.md

 - All data is stored **only** in your browser's local storage
 - **No data is transmitted to any external server**
 - **The extension developer receives NO DATA**
+- Data accumulates until you manually export or clear it
 - Data remains on your device and under your complete control

 ### Server Mode (Optional)